 The Museum of Science and Industry, Chicago (MSI) was founded in 1933 and has since celebrated more than 80 years of “inspiring the inventive genius” in our more than 180 million guests.
 Below are some highlights of our “hands-on” history and a peek at the amazing exhibits, experiences and memories that make MSI so unique.

 Highlights from the Museum's history include:

-Julius Rosenwald, a philanthropist and chairman of Sears, Roebuck and Company, visits Munich's Deutsches Museum with his young son.
+Julius Rosenwald, a philanthropist and chairman of Sears, Roebuck and Company, visits Munich’s Deutsches Museum with his young son.
 The boy is captivated by the science museum where exhibits move, and visitors are encouraged to push buttons and work levers.
-The experience sparks the elder Rosenwald's determination to bring such an institution to his hometown of Chicago.
+The experience sparks Julius Rosenwald’s determination to bring a similar institution to his hometown of Chicago.

 Colleen Moore’s Fairy Castle becomes part of the Museum’s permanent collection.